-NDP: Create 11 million new jobs MTSF: Priority 2 - Economic transformation and job creation
+NDP: Create 11 million new jobs MTSF: Priority 2 - Economic transformation and job creation heritage can play in responding to this challenge.

-This speaks to the need for inclusive growth in order to address South Africa's inequalities and the positive role that heritage can play in responding to this challenge.
 According to a number of studies on the social and economic value of heritage, "Heritage, if properly managed, can be instrumental in enhancing social inclusion, developing intercultural dialogue, shaping the identity of a territory, improving the quality of the environment, providing social cohesion, and - on the economic side - stimulating tourism development, creating jobs and enhancing the investment climate.
 In other words, investment in heritage can generate return in a form of social benefits and economic growth".
 SAHRA contributes not only social benefits but also economic benefits - in the form of indirect employment opportunities to South Africa's communities through its various activities.